SeeminglyScience/ImpliedReflection/README.md

 We would love to incorporate community contributions into this project.
 If you would like to contribute code, documentation, tests, or bug reports, please read our [Contribution Guide](https://github.com/SeeminglyScience/ImpliedReflection/tree/master/docs/CONTRIBUTING.md) to learn more.

+## Special Thanks

+- [aelij/IgnoresAccessChecksToGenerator](https://github.com/aelij/IgnoresAccessChecksToGenerator) - A modified (to handle different outputs based on target framework) copy of their source is included in this project